Minimal example

 # animate particles

-anim = animate_particles(tracks, axis_lims=ax,title='Minimal OceanTracker example',
+anim = plot_tracks.animate_particles(tracks, axis_lims=ax,title='Minimal OceanTracker example',

 show_dry_cells=True, show_grid=True, show=False) # use ipython to show video, rather than matplotlib plt.show()